Robotbino/CodePairs/README.md

 - CSS 3D Animations: Cards feature a smooth 3D flip animation using CSS perspective, transform, and transition properties.
 - Game Controls: Includes logic for handling card clicks and a "Reset Game" button.

+# 🚀 Getting Started
+Follow these instructions to get a copy of the project up and running on your local machine.

+#### Prerequisites
+You only need to have Node.js and the Angular CLI installed on your machine.

+# 📁 Project Structure
+src/app/
+├── home/                 # The landing page component ├── difficulty-selector/  # Difficulty selection screen
+│   ├── difficulty-selector.component.ts
+│   └── ...
+├── sand-box/             # The main game board component │   ├── sand-box.component.ts
+│   └── ...
-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.5.
+└── gamelogic.service.ts  # (Inferred) Manages all game state and logic This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.5.
 ## Development server
 To start a local development server, run: